red-gate/level-up-academy/web-training/TypeScript/Unit 2 - Narrowing/Instructions.md

 - Write a function that welcomes people.
 The function accepts `string[] | string` and outputs either a single greeting **Welcome lone traveller _name_** or a combined greeting **Hello _Name 1_, _Name 2_ ... and _Name N_!**.
 Hint: There's an `Array.isArray` method.

+## Excercise ... - Array.find()

+- (An example with strict turned off using Array.find() or other method returning an undefined/null value).
+- Switch strict on
+- Fix the example using narrowing check

 ## Exercise 3 - instanceof and type predicate functions

-- Check ex3.ts.
+- Check ex3.ts
 - Change the Feed function to output the pet's name.
 Why the name field is accesible in this context?
-- Use instanceof to feed the dogs.
+- Use instanceof to feed the dogs
 - Are both dogs being fed?
 If not, then why?
-- Use a type predicate functions to feed Fluffy.
+- Use a type predicate functions to feed Fluffy

 # Discriminated unions